cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

+---
+title: "Extend the Checkers Game With a Leaderboard"
+order: 8
+description: Make your checkers game IBC-enabled
+tags:
+  - concepts
+  - ibc
+  - dev-ops
+---

 # Extend the Checkers Game With a Leaderboard

 Go to your checkers folder and make sure that you are checked out on the [cosmjs-elements](https://github.com/cosmos/b9-checkers-academy-draft/tree/v1-cosmjs-elements) tag.

-In the Checkers chain folder, you can scaffold a Leaderboard module with Ignite:
+In the checkers chain folder, you can scaffold a leaderboard module with Ignite:

 ```bash
 $ ignite scaffold module leaderboard --ibc